 Status, Staff and Funding of the OHR

 Under Annex 10 of the GFAP, the OHR has the status of a diplomatic mission to Bosnia and Herzegovina.
 It is made up of diplomats seconded by the governments of the PIC countries, international staff hired directly, and national staff from Bosnia and Herzegovina.
-Since July 2016, the OHR employs 15 internationals (4 seconded, 7 contractors and 4 temporary contracted staff) and 89 nationals (88 contractors and 1 temporary contracted staff).
+Since July 2017, the OHR employs 15 internationals (4 seconded, 7 contractors and 4 temporary contracted staff) and 78 nationals (74 contractors, 3 contractors funded and 1 temporary contracted staff).

 Since September 2002, all advertised vacancies at the OHR have been open to BiH citizens.
 Furthermore, where a BiH citizen and a foreign citizen applying for the same post are considered to be of equal merit, qualification and experience, the BiH applicant will be preferred.